filecoin-project/specs/proofs.md

-  unsealedPath   string,      // path of unsealed sector (regular file, ramdisk, etc.) from which a unique replica will be created sealedPath     string,      // path to which sealed sector will be written proverID       [31]byte,    // uniquely identifies miner roundNumber    uint64,      // round (block height) to which a miner commits when sealing begins sectorID       [31]byte,    // uniquely identifies sector ) err Error | (
+  unsealedPath   string,      // path of unsealed sector (regular file, ramdisk, etc.) from which a unique replica will be created sealedPath     string,      // path to which sealed sector will be written proverID       [31]byte,    // uniquely identifies miner ticket         [32]byte,    // ticket to which miner commits when sealing begins sectorID       [31]byte,    // uniquely identifies sector ) err Error | (
   // response contains the commitments resulting from a successful Seal().